nstack/stackhut/docs/using_service/general.rst

     }

 The request returns a single object containing both, ``key``, a signed URL to which you may ``PUT`` a resource, and ``key``, a key to be passed to the StackHut service identifying the file.
-Within the StackHut service, a service author can call `stackhut.get_file(key)` from the StackHut runtime library (see :ref:`usage_runtime`) to download the file to the working directory.
+Within the StackHut service, a service author can call `stackhut.get_file(key)` from the StackHut runtime library (see :ref:`creating_runtime`) to download the file to the working directory.
 We recognise this is an extra step and are working hard to remove this limitation.
 File handling using this endpoint is not supported in the client libraries at present.

 Result files can are automatically placed onto S3 for easy retrieval by clients although can be uploaded elsewhere if required.